 Håkon Magnar Skogstad (1989) is a Norwegian pianist and composer.
 Classically trained and versatile, his music is a symbiosis of Argentine tango, classical and jazz.
 He is a solo artist as well as the pianist of several critically acclaimed groups and has played concerts throughout Norway as well as in the US, Argentina, Germany, Austria and Sweden.

 Håkon Skogstad has received several awards and scholarships including The Fulbright Scholarship, The Paul Okkenhaug Prize and Performing Artist in Residence at International House in New York.
 His training includes Bachelor's and Master's degree in classical performance from The Norwegian Academy of Music in Oslo, The Norwegian University of Science and Technology, Trondheim and Manhattan School of Music, New York.
-He is currently funded as a research fellow undertaking a PhD in Artistic Research in Norway.
+In 2022, he completed his PhD in Artistic Research at NTNU in Trondheim.
+He is currently funded through an artist grant from the Arts Council of Norway.

 “…his playing is total precision and full of fiery emotion.”
 (Dick Metcalf, Contemporary Fusion Reviews)